 Practice Controlling Your Serve

+The first of our top tennis tips is on how to control your serve.
 The serve is the most important shot in tennis so it’s crucial to spend time on getting it right in order for kids to improve their game.
 Take the time to set up the shot, focusing on accuracy of ball placement, rather than how hard and fast you can serve the ball to your opponent.

 Many new players try to hit serves as hard as they can at 100% velocity, however, the stance, toss and weight transfer are the fundamentals of a serve to focus on first.